 - Release Notes

-A test plan in software testing is the backbone on which the entire project is built.
+Test planning in software testing is the backbone of the entire project.
 Without a sufficiently extensive and well-crafted plan, QAs are bound to get confused with vague, undefined goals and deadlines.
-This hinders fast and accurate testing unnecessarily, slowing down results, and delaying release cycles.
+This unnecessarily hinders fast and accurate testing, slowing results and delaying release cycles.

-The guidelines in this article are meant to help test managers and senior QA professionals with constructing a test plan that helps with executing cleaner, faster, and more result-oriented tests.
+The guidelines in this article are meant to help test managers, and senior QA professionals construct a test plan that helps execute cleaner, faster, and more result-oriented tests.